AOTFD – About

 Founder – Vali Mahlouji

-His upcoming titles Prostitute 1975-77 and Perspectives on the Festival of Arts, Shiraz-Persepolis are due in 2017.
+His upcoming books Prostitute 1975-77 and A Utopian Stage: Festival of Arts, Shiraz-Persepolis (published by Afterall Books) are due in 2021.